AscendNTNU/fluid/documentation/blueprints/Fluid FSM blueprint.md

 - Start state
 - End state
 - Completion callback with errors (if any)
-- Communication with the FSM on PX4
+- Communication with the FSM on Ardupilot

 ### Operation